KristinaMatuleviciute/reading_list/README.md

 - Add a new book to the reading list
 - Update the status of a book (Unread, In Progress, Finished)
 - Delete a book from the reading list
-- Mark Favorite Icon red, if you liked a book
+- Mark a book as a favorite (Favorite icon turns red)

 ## Prerequisites